trampgeek/moodle-qtype_coderunner/README.md

 the system CR\_PROTOTYPES category you must export them in Moodle XML format before upgrading.
 You can if you wish place that exported file in the 'db' directory with a name ending in `_PROTOTYPES.xml`; they will then be automatically loaded by the installer.
-Alternatively you can reload them at your leisure later on.
+Alternatively you can import them at your leisure later on using the usual question-bank import function in the web interface.

 ### Installing CodeRunner from scratch